 Part I: The Hidden treasure consists of two chapters:

 Chapter 1: Egyptian Mysticism and Islamized Sufism will cover the differences between dogmatic and mystical routes and how ancient Egypt is the source of Sufism and alchemy.

 Chapter 2: The Treasure Within will cover the limitations of humans organ of perceptions and how to find realities with such limitations.

 Part II: Transformation From Dust To Gold consists of five chapters—3 through 7:

-Chapter 3: The Alchemist Way will cover the source of alchemy as being Ancient Egypt; and the progression along the alchemist way; and the role of a guide in the process.
+Chapter 3: The Alchemist Way will cover the source of alchemy as being from Ancient Egypt; the progression along the alchemist way; and the role of a guide in the process.

 Chapter 4: The Purification Process will cover both outer and inner purifications through the process of living in the world.

 Chapter 5: Basic Practices will cover general practices by the Egyptian mystics to increase their awareness of the real world.

 Chapter 6: The Way to Revelations will cover the methods by which a mystical aspirant can find knowledge through revelations.